 The Department of the Interior evaluators will use the following criteria in the application review process.

-The applicants Implementation Plan for Estate Planning in Indian Country illustrates commitment and ability to assure consistent and efficient delivery of estate planning services to American Indian and Alaska Natives who own Indian trust assets.
+The applicant’s Implementation Plan for Estate Planning in Indian Country which illustrates commitment and ability to assure consistent and efficient delivery of estate planning services to American Indian and Alaska Natives who own Indian trust assets.
 The Plan promotes the purposes of land consolidation, as set out in U.S. Code, Title 25 – Indians, Chapter 24 – Indian Land Consolidation.
 The Plan should also illustrate the extent to which the applicant will utilize qualified and experienced entities for subawards to provide services in communities located throughout Indian Country.
 40 Points.

 The degree to which the application adequately provides for the requirements set forth in Title 25 – Indians, Chapter 24 – Indian Land Consolidation §2201 through §2221.
 25 Points.